 REC2020 RESORT MANAGEMENT

 This course provides a detailed study of management techniques used in the management of resort properties and their recreational facilities.
 The physical development of resort properties will also be investigated.
-Prerequisite: FSM1001 or HOSP1001 or SEE1001.
-Quarter Credit Hours 4.5
+Prerequisite: FSM1001 or FSM3001 or HOSP1001 or SFF1001